In this post

 Sometimes when a co-worker or other individual is offering feedback to you, consider the larger issue they’re trying to address.
 Generally if a small topic is brought up there may be a bigger subject that you may also look into to check for any possible negative outcomes you can fix in the present.
 It is important to allow the individual to express their opinion without interruption before you engage in productive dialogue with them as your thoughtful self.
 Avoid analysing or challenging their comments, instead, clarify their points and ensure you fully understand their reasoning behind the remark.
 This part in the process is crucial as it allows you to have complete thoughts and generate your own interpretation of the feedback.

 Once you’ve gained a thorough grasp of the comments, it is important to say thank you to acknowledge their time, effort and evaluation.
 Saying thank you does not automatically mean you agree with the assessment nor that you fully respect the individual, but it is important to remember that even a flawed source can have useful insights and accurate feedback to learn from.

 Deconstruct the Feedback by Asking Questions

 Asking questions does not entail starting an argument or debating on whether the critique is right or wrong, it is to further assess the feedback and determine any possible solutions to the situation.
 This is when you can ask for specific examples that in the long run when the situation may arise again in your career, you can do it better and alter your work product.

 Request Time to Follow Up

-A follow-up meeting is the perfect way to further understand the feedback if you feel that is required, it allows ample time for you to do some research or come up with other possible solutions to the situation.
-If you’ve already agreed on the feedback raised, this step is to say thank you to the person again and let the both of you to move on.
+A follow-up meeting is a perfect way to further understand the feedback if you feel that is required, it allows ample time for you to do some research or come up with other possible solutions to the situation.
+If you’ve already agreed on the feedback raised, this step is to say thank you to the person again and let the both of you move on.